syntax-syndicate/claude-taskmaster/docs/command-reference.md

 task-master rules setup
 ```

-This command opens a prompt where you can select which rules (e.g., Cursor, Roo, Windsurf) you want to apply to your project.
-The list of rules is always current with the available profiles—no manual updates needed.
+This command opens a prompt where you can select which rule profiles (e.g., Cursor, Roo, Windsurf) you want to add to your project.
 This does **not** re-initialize your project or ask about shell aliases; it only manages rules.

-- Use this command to add rules interactively after project creation.
+- Use this command to add rule profiles interactively after project creation.
 - The same interactive prompt is also used during `init` if you don't specify rules with `--rules`.

 ## Configure AI Models